-Dear Hosmer Point Families,
+Hello Hosmer Point Families!

-Jon, Carrie, Claire, Thayer
+Jon, Claire, Carrie, and Thayer

 FAQs & Important Details

-All Day Camp tuition will be automatically refunded.
+All Day Camp tuition was automatically refunded.

 I would like my tuition returned.
 How can I request that?
 If you would like some or all of your refund mailed to you by check, please email firstname.lastname@example.org.
 We will mail checks as soon as we are able, within the next three months.
 Checks will be made out to the primary contact and sent to the address listed in your account.
-If you paid via credit card (through Paypal) and you request a refund, your tuition will be refunded to the card that was used for the purchase.

-Registering for 2021
+Registering for 2021:

 Why is Wild Branch in June instead of August?
 For staffing reasons, we needed to make this change to the 2021 schedule.
 Please let us know if you won’t be able to make these new dates.
 We will prioritize accommodating Wild Branch campers in other sessions.